 What was the final outcome?
 Here I am looking for real benefits that they realized while doing business with my client or using the product.
 The benefits should be crystal clear.
 In my experience, personal benefits work best.
 Even if we are promoting a business product and the customer can cite amazing statistics on how the product or service benefited their bottom line, I still ask the customer to share how it helped them personally, or how it made them feel.
 I think viewers respond better to a heartfelt share rather than one that is just citing dry business statistics.

-Most importantly, I try to create an open and fun environment for customers in which to share their story authentically.
+Most importantly, I try to create an open and fun environment for customers in which to share their stories authentically.
 My goal is to not have them be very serious or dry.
 Sometimes I’ll crack a joke and get them to laugh out loud just before I hit the record button.
 I encourage them to be animated and use their hands and arms like an Italian showman.
 I prefer that they are not seated in a chair.
 People are more energetic when they are standing.
 Or I may have them seated in a director’s chair that is high and keeps their elbows up and gets them to move their arms.
-In short, I try to have them portray a positive physical energy.
+In short, I try to have them portray positive physical energy.

 It is important to have a structured process or workflow in place that allows your customers to quickly rate their experience at all points of interaction.
 If a customer gives you a low rating of 6 or lower, follow up immediately to find a quick resolution to their issue before that bad experience turns into a negative review and damages your brand’s reputation.
 Reach out to customers that give your business neutral ratings of 7 or 8 to find out how you could have done better.
 These are customers that are likely to switch to competitors for their next transaction.
 This is your chance to win them over and ensure they come back to your business by being attentive and possibly offering them a premium.